 - salt and pepper, to taste

-- Combine the cabbage, herbs, broth, and salt and pepper to the bowl of an 6-quart or 8-quart electric pressure cooker.
+- Combine the cabbage, dried herbs, and broth to the bowl of an 6-quart or 8-quart electric pressure cooker.

 - Serve hot and refrigerate or freeze any leftovers.

 - You can use water instead of broth to cook the cabbage, if you prefer.

 - If you like the cooked cabbage to be slightly crunchy, decrease the time a minute or two and if you like the cabbage very soft add a minute or two.

 - You can store the cooked cabbage in the refrigerator for 3 days in an airtight container.

 - You can mix in cooked sausage, shredded chicken, or ground beef to the cooked cabbage to add protein and make this into a filling meal.
 For plant-based options, add in seasoned tempeh or black beans.

 - The total cooking time includes approximately 10 minutes for the Instant Pot to come up to pressure.

 - Category: Side dish